 - 1. The project is a "small project" that generates less than 110 daily trips - 2.
-The project is a residential, retail, office, or mixed-use project within 1⁄2 mile of an existing major transit stop or existing stop along a high-quality transit corridor (as defined by the OPR technical advisory) and: - a. does not have a FAR less than 0.75 - b. does not include more parking than is required by the Burbank Municipal Code - c. is consistent with the RTP/SCS - d. does not replace affordable housing units with a smaller number of moderateor high-income units - 3.
+The project is within 1⁄2 mile of an existing major transit stop or existing stop along a high-quality transit corridor (as defined by the OPR technical advisory1) and: - a. does not have a FAR less than 0.75 - b. does not include more parking than is required by the Burbank Municipal Code - c. is consistent with the RTP/SCS - d. does not replace affordable housing units with a smaller number of moderateor high-income units - 3.
 The project is a 100-percent affordable housing or affordable housing mixed use infill project - 4.
 The project consists of one or more neighborhood-serving retail uses that total 50,000 square feet or less.
 The determination that a retail use is neighborhood-serving shall be made by the Community Development Department and may include retail, restaurant, or commercial service uses that generally serve the local area. - 5.
-The project does not include a land use, project feature, or location that suggests it could have an impact on Vehicle Miles Traveled despite meeting criteria 1 through 4.
+The project does not include a land use, project feature, or location that suggests the project will generate significant levels of VMT despite meeting any of criteria 1 through 4.